sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/12_Module_wrapper.md

 ```
 runs in a wrapper with 5 parameters, like so:
 ![](../../../../assets/12_Module_wrapper-image-1-6228faf7.png)
 In other words, `module`, `require` are not "magical" global variables.
-They are injected by Node.js at runtime as parameters of the module wrapper.
+They are injected by Node.js at runtime as parameters of the module wrapper IIFE.

 ## About the parameters